-Two individual goals are identified for each named executive officer that align with the broader Company goals.
-Each named executive officer will be rated on the achievement of each goal receiving a 50%, 100%, or 150% completion rate.
+At the beginning of 2017, two individual goals were identified for each named executive officer that aligned with the broader Company goals.
+Individual goals focus on the named executive officer's role with the Company.
+Each named executive officer was rated on the achievement of each goal and received a rating between 50%-150%.